astronomer/docs/software/install-airgapped.md

         secretName: platform-regcred
     ```

 ## Step 17: Determine what version of Astronomer Software to install {#determine-what-version-of-astronomer-software-to-install}

-Astronomer recommends new Astronomer Software installations use the most-recently version of either the Stable or LTS (long-term support) release-channel.
+Astronomer recommends new Astronomer Software installations use the most recent version available in either the Stable or Long Term Support (LTS) release-channel.
+Keep this version at hand for the following steps.

-Current recommended versions:
-  * Stable Channel: v0.34.1 (0.34 is supported until August 2025)
-  * Long-term Support Channel: v0.34.1 (0.34 is supported until August 2025)

 See Astronomer Software's [lifecycle policy](release-lifecycle-policy) and [release notes](version-compatibility-reference) for more information.

 ## Step 18: Fetch Airflow Helm charts {#fetch-airflow-helm-charts}

-* If you have internet accces to `https://helm.astronomer.io` run the following command on the machine you will be installing Astronomer Software on:
+If you have internet access to `https://helm.astronomer.io` run the following command on the machine you will be installing Astronomer Software on:

 ```sh
 helm repo add astronomer https://helm.astronomer.io/ helm repo update
 ```

-* If you do not have internet access to `https://helm.astronomer.io` download the Astronomer Software Platform helm chart file corresponding to the version of Astronomer Software they are installing or upgrading to from `https://helm.astronomer.io/astronomer-<version number>.tgz`.
-  * e.g. if installing Astronomer Software v0.34.1 download `https://helm.astronomer.io/astronomer-0.34.1.tgz`.
-  * This file does not need to uploaded to an internal chart-repository.
+If you don't have internet access to `https://helm.astronomer.io`, download the Astronomer Software Platform helm chart file corresponding to the version of Astronomer Software you are installing or upgrading to from `https://helm.astronomer.io/astronomer-<version number>.tgz`.
+For example, for Astronomer Software v0.34.1 you would download `https://helm.astronomer.io/astronomer-0.34.1.tgz`.
+This file does not need to uploaded to an internal chart-repository.

 ## Step 19: Create and customize upgrade.sh {#create-and-customize-upgradesh}

-Create a file named `upgrade.sh` in your [platform-deployment project-directory](#platform-deployment-project-directory) containing the script below, then customize:
+Create a file named `upgrade.sh` in your [platform-deployment project-directory](#platform-deployment-project-directory) containing the script below.
+Specify the following values at the beginning of the script:

-* CHART_VERSION - v-prefixed version of the Astronomer Software version, including patch (e.g. v0.34.1)
+- `CHART_VERSION`: Your Astronomer Software version, including patch and a `v` prefix.
+For example, `v0.34.1`.
-* RELEASE_NAME - helm release name, strongly recommended `astronomer`
+- `RELEASE_NAME`: Your Helm release name. `astronomer` is strongly recommended.
-* NAMESPACE - namespace name to install platform components into, strongly recommend `astronomer`
+- `NAMESPACE`: The namespace to install platform components into. `astronomer` is strongly recommended.
-* CHART_NAME - set to `astronomer/astronomer` if fetching from the internet or the filename if installing from a file (e.g. `astronomer-0.34.1.tgz`)
+- `CHART_NAME`: Set to `astronomer/astronomer` if fetching platform images from the internet.
+Otherwise, specify the filename if you're installing from a file (for example `astronomer-0.34.1.tgz`).

 ```sh
 #!/bin/bash